1. Regulatory Framework for the Trading Activities

 The customs value of imported goods shall be determined in accordance with the following rules (Article 21):

-b.
-When the customs value cannot be determined under (a), the transaction value of identical goods or the transaction value of similar goods shall be used in its order.
+a.
+The customs value of imported goods shall be the transaction value, which is the price actually paid or payable for goods when sold for export to Cambodia. b.
+When the customs value cannot be determined under (a), the transaction value of identical goods or the transaction value of similar goods shall be used in its order. c.
+When the customs value cannot be determined under (a) and (b), it shall be based on a deductive method or on a computed method in its order.

 The customs value of exported goods shall be the value of the goods at the point of exit, which is determined by adding to the price of the goods, expenses for transport as well as all expenses needed to carry out the export operation up to the frontier, excluding export taxes payable upon exit, domestic taxes and similar levies, for which the exporter has been given a receipt (Article 22).